vinayak-mehta/opep/README.md

 ## Versioning

-`opep` uses [Semantic Versioning](https://semver.org/).
+`opep` uses [Calendar Versioning](https://calver.org/).
 For the available versions, see the tags on the GitHub repository.

 ## License